Salad: Wedge salad

 A wedge salad is a green salad made from a head of lettuce (often iceberg), halved or quartered, with other ingredients on top.

 Bound salads

 Bound salads are assembled with thick sauces such as mayonnaise.
 One portion of a bound salad will hold its shape when placed on a plate with a scoop.
 Examples of bound salad include tuna salad, chicken salad, egg salad, coleslaw, and potato salad.
 Some bound salads are used as sandwich fillings.
 Some pasta salads, e.g. macaroni salad, are bound salads.
-They are popular at picnics and barbecues.
+They are popular at picnics, potlucks and barbecues.

 Dinner salads

 Main course salads (known as dinner salads or as entrée salads in the United States) may contain small pieces of poultry, seafood, or steak.
 Caesar salad, chef salad, Cobb salad, Chinese chicken salad, Michigan salad, and Pittsburgh salad are dinner salads.

 A wide variety of cheeses are used in dinner salads, including Roquefort blue cheese (traditional for a Cobb salad), and Swiss, Cheddar, Jack, and Provolone (for chef and Cobb salads).